savob/savobajic.ca/content/projects/personal/website.md

 I made this website to have a little showcase of myself on the web, both for professional advancement as well as just a way to show off what I'm up to to friends and family.
-It's something I've talked about doing on and off for years but finally got around to commiting to it.
+It's something I've talked about doing on and off for years but finally got around to committing to it.

 Although I originally intended to write it entirely word by word in HTML, I switched to